henriklg/ising-model-analysis/README.md

 # FYS-STK4155 Project 2

-Project 2 in FYS-STK4155 by Polina Dobrovolskaia and Ingrid Utseth.
+Project 2 in FYS-STK4155 by Betina Høyer Wester, Mona Heggen and Henrik Gjestang.

 In this project, we studied 1D and 2D Ising model data with different machine learning techniques.
 More details may be found in the [project report](https://github.com/henriklg/Project2_FYS-STK4155/blob/master/FYS_STK4155_project2.pdf).